ballerina-platform/module-ballerinax-health.fhir.r4/utils/fhirpath/README.md

 ## Features

-- **Query FHIR Resources**: Extract one or more values for a matching FHIRPath expression from a FHIR resources
+- **Query FHIR Resources**: Extract one or more values for a matching FHIRPath expression from FHIR resources
 - **Update FHIR Resources**: Set values in FHIR resources at specified paths
 - **Remove FHIR Sub-Resources**: Remove sub-elements from FHIR resources by setting values to null
 - **Resource Manipulation**: Support for creating missing paths and updating nested structures
+- **Function-based Value Modification**: Apply custom functions to transform values during updates (useful for data masking, hashing, etc.)
 - **Validate FHIRPath Expressions**: Ensure that FHIRPath expressions are valid before evaluation
-- **Validate FHIR Resource**: Ensure that FHIR resources provided and returned conform to the expected structure and types
+- **Validate FHIR Resources**: Ensure that FHIR resources provided and returned conform to the expected structure and types
 - **Error Handling**: Comprehensive error reporting for invalid paths or operations
 - **Type Safety**: Strong typing support for Ballerina applications